Categories

 As time passed, he continued to feel compelled to return to Ireland and bring Christ to the Irish people.
 In 432 A.D., he was ordained as a bishop and was soon sent by Pope Celestine I to Ireland to spread the Gospel.

-After hearing Patrick’s message, entire kingdoms converted to Christianity.
+Entire kingdoms were eventually converted to Christianity after hearing Patrick’s message.
 He often used the three-leafed shamrock to explain the Holy Trinity.

 Saint Patrick is the patron of Ireland.